VahidJbrl/VahidJbrl-VahidJbrl.github.io/_pages/about.md

 In an era of exponentially growing AI, my work asks a critical question: **How do we achieve intelligent scale sustainably?**

-I am a machine learning researcher and a final-year Ph.D. candidate at North Carolina State University, where I architect the next generation of generative models and vision systems.
+I am a machine learning and computer vision researcher and a final-year Ph.D. candidate at North Carolina State University, where I architect the next generation of generative models and vision systems.
 My focus is on building AI that is not only powerful but also profoundly efficient, moving beyond brute-force computation to create systems with elegance and precision.

 ## My Research: Data Synthesis and Model Dynamics